i-vt/InterestingSnippets/README.md

 # InterestingSnippets
-Interesting code snippets found across the www world :)
+Interesting code snippets found across the www world & some of my own useful creations :)